 In April 2011, in connection with Mr. Badgley becoming the Chief Executive Officer and Vice Chairman, the Compensation Committee approved a new cash bonus plan for Mr. Badgley that was designed to emphasize the objective of maintaining profitability during every part of the business cycle.
 The plan provides Mr. Badgley an annual bonus equal to 1.0% of the first \$20 million of the Company's pretax net income, and 0.5% of pretax net income in excess of \$20 million, subject to Compensation Committee discretion to decrease such amount as it deems appropriate.
 In the event that the Company incurs an annual pretax net loss at any time that Mr. Badgley remains the CEO of the Company, then bonus amounts previously paid on equivalent pretax profit would be recovered from Mr. Badgley.
 These amounts may be recovered by offsetting future bonuses or salary or by direct repayment from Mr. Badgley or, in the event of Mr. Badgley's termination from employment with the Company, payments otherwise due under his employment agreement.
 Mr. Badgley's total salary and bonus compensation may not exceed \$975,000 annually.
-In 2014, the Compensation Committee exercised its discretion under the bonus plan and determined that Mr. Badgley would not receive a bonus with regard to 2013 performance.
-In 2015, the Compensation Committee exercised its discretion under the plan.
-Accordingly, in 2015, the Compensation Committee awarded (i) Mr. Badgley a cash bonus that was payable under the plan.
-Accordingly, in 2015, the Compensation Committee awarded (i) Mr. Badgley a cash bonus of \$110,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$110,000, each with regard to 2014 performance.
+In each of 2015 and 2016, the Compensation Committee exercised its discretion under the bonus plan and determined that Mr. Badgley and Mr. Miller II, as the Co-Chief Executive Officers of the Company, would each receive an amount equal to half of the cash bonus that was payable under the plan.
+Accordingly, in 2015, the Compensation Committee awarded (i) Mr. Badgley a cash bonus of \$110,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000 under the plan and (ii) Mr. Miller II an annual discretionary cash bonus of \$126,000 under the plan and (ii) Mr.

-In 2015, based primarily on the Company's performance in 2014, we determined to pay annual discretionary cash bonuses to certain of the other named executive officers, as follows:
+In 2016, based primarily on the Company's performance in 2015, we determined to pay annual discretionary cash bonuses to certain of the other named executive officers, as follows: